Daniel-J-Glass/LLM-World/README.md

 ## Current limitations
  1) Text2Video model (Runway Gen-3 Alpha Turbo) is either not coherent enough OR model needs to be prompted to more effectively use (currently working on prompt tuning the LLM to use Text2Video models better)
-    - Will upgrade to start AND end image at some point.
+    - Will upgrade to generating a start AND end image at some point.
 Right now, the end image has no way of being logically tied to the start image, so I can't generate it independently
     - Once OpenAI releases LLM native image generation (I think the term was LLVM, I don't recall), the LLM should provide a much more coherent way of creating an end image based on the user action.
 Then we can just use Text2Video to fill in between.
  3) Using the last frame of a video tends toward decoherence of realistic video
     - Working on implementing an img2img refinement step on the final frame for each step.
 This should keep image style roughly persistent